-I love baking and finding new recipes.
-I then add my own touches to make it my own.
-This is one such recipe.
+I love finding new recipes.
+I also love baking.
+So, whenever I find a recipe I like I’ll add my own touches to make it my own.
+The following is one such recipe.
 I made a few changes and tested it on a few musician friends.
 Musicians are great guinea pigs.
 They’ll try anything, and they’ll give you honest feedback.
 This recipe is musician tested and musician approved.

 ORANGE CHOCOLATE CHIP COOKIES